microsoftgraph/msgraph-training-changenotifications/tutorial/06_run.md

 ![Screenshot of a successful subscription](./images/vscode-debugapp-04.png)

-Your application is now subscribed to receive notifications from the Microsoft Graph when an update is made on any users in the Office 365 tenant.
+Your application is now subscribed to receive notifications from the Microsoft Graph when an update is made on any user in the Office 365 tenant.

 Trigger a notification: